-Ilford town centre is a designated Housing Zone with all of the associated funding benefits that this status provides.
-The London Borough of Redbridge will continue to work in partnership with investors, developers and the public to facilitate public sector funding and act as a catalyst for change to deliver growth, create value and certainty to those looking to invest in Ilford town centre.
+Ilford town centre is a designated Housing Zone with all of the associated benefits that this status provides.
+We will continue to work in partnership with investors, developers and the public to facilitate public sector funding and act as a catalyst for change to deliver growth, create value and certainty to those looking to invest in the town centre.

 As an investor, the Council is committed to using its land and property as the drivers for development and rejuvenation.
-The London Borough of Redbridge is launching a Development Company as a vehicle to accelerate development either on an individual basis or in partnership with other investors and landowners.
+The Council is launching a Development Company as a vehicle to accelerate development either on an individual basis or in partnership with other investors and landowners.

 These initiatives will serve to enhance the attractiveness of Ilford as a place to invest and realise the vision for Ilford.
-Through this prospectus the Council invite all parties; developers, investors and landowners, to work in partnership to maximise the opportunities and secure the delivery of the vision for Ilford Town Centre.
+Through this prospectus we invite all parties; developers investors and landowners, to work in partnership to maximise the opportunities and secure the delivery of the vision for Ilford Town Centre.